Polumm/auto-trans/README.md

 Whether you're a content creator, student, researcher, or curious mind, auto-trans empowers you to go from video ➡️ insight in seconds.

+!!!
+New functionality: also support local video/audio file transcription.

 ## ✨ Key Features

 - 🚀 **One-command operation**: `auto-trans <url>` - that's it!